Blakeney Seal Colony

 No trip to Blakeney or the North Norfolk coast would be complete with out a trip to see the seals and their pups at Blakeney Point.

-Winter is one of the best times to take a trip as the seal pups are born through the winter months.
+Winter is one of the best times to take a Blakeney seal trip as the seal pups are born through the winter months.
 Make sure you wrap up well at this time of year.

-There are several local companies offering trips to see the seals up close by boat
+There are several local companies offering trips to see the Blakeney seals up close by boat

 Boats leave regularly from Morston Quay all year round.
-The seal trips are very popular so you will need to book your ticket by telephone or in peak season with the agents who are on Blakeney Quay.
+In high season some seal trips also leave from Blakeney Quay.
+The Blakeney seal trips are very popular so you will need to book your ticket by telephone or in peak season with the agents who are on Blakeney Quay.

 What to wear on the boat when you go on a seal trip to Blakeney Point

-Whatever time of year you go it is always advisable to wear layers as the weather can change quickly and it often feels cooler on the water.
+Whatever time of year you go on a seal trip to see the Blakeney seals, it is always advisable to wear layers, as the weather in North Norfolk can change quickly, and it often feels cooler on the water.

 Make sure to wear flat sensible shoes that you will be able to easily get on and off the boat with and move around easily in.
 Deck shoes, trainers or sketchers are ideal in summer as they have a rubber sole and will not slip on the boats decks.
 In winter flat boots may provide extra warmth.
 Make sure the soles are not slippy.

-If you are going in winter make sure that you wrap up warm with lots of layers, wear warm shoes and socks, and bring a coat.
+If you are going on a seal trip in winter make sure that you wrap up warm with lots of layers, wear warm shoes and socks, and bring a coat.

 A hat, gloves and scarf will also keep you warm if the weather is chilly.
 Two pairs of socks is also a good idea if the weather is cold or tights or long johns under your trousers.

-If you go in summer make sure to put on suncream and bring sunglasses as the reflected light from the water can be very strong.
+If you go on a boat trip to see the Blakeney seals in summer, make sure to put on suncream and bring sunglasses, as the reflected light from the water can be very strong.
 A well fitting sun hat is also a good idea particularly for men and children.

 A bottle of water is always nice to have with you

-Make sure you take your camera or phone as there will be lots of wildlife to see and photograph
+Make sure you take your camera or phone as there will be lots of wildlife including seals to see and photograph

 Unsuitable footwear such as high heels, stilettos

-Flip also flops not ideal as boats can be crowded and you may lose your shoe or your footing.
+Flip flops are not ideal footwear, as the seal boats can be crowded, and you may lose your shoe or your footing.

 Can I bring my dog on a Blakeney Seal Trip?